Preparing for Adulthood

 It is a good way to get to know their doctor better, and for them to find out more about the young person.

-Further information can be found in our health section
+Further information can be found on the NHS website

 Education, Training and Employment Options